-National Youth Theatre of Great Britain Announces LIVING THE DREAM et al for 2010 Season
+National Youth Theatre of Great Britain Closes LIVING THE DREAM 7/30

 The Five Elements is an innovative and ambitious programme of work involving various large-scale, site-specific projects taking place across the UK and Shanghai.
 With Earth, Air, Fire, Space and Water as the main inspiration, the National Youth Theatre (NYT) will be showcasing Britain's young talent on an elemental scale in four major projects: Living The Dream, S'Warm, Relish and Stars over Kabul.